5 Best Examples of iOS Push Notifications to Re-engage Dormant Users

 Before you initiate a re-engagement push notifications campaign, you need to consider the behavioural information of each individual user that has been dormant based on a unified view of the customer.

-Remember you get only 1-2 shots at best to resuscitate rapidly disengaging or already dormant users before they churn completely.
+Remember you get only 1-2 shots at best to resuscitate rapidly disengaging or already inactive app users before they churn completely.
 So, make sure your push notification campaigns are well-crafted, personalised, and tailored to nudge such users towards a favourable conversion event.

-To learn just how you can build and deliver such incredible iOS push notification campaigns to power user re-engagement off the Smartech platform, get started today!
+To learn just how you can build and deliver such incredible iOS push notification campaigns to power user re-engagement on the Smartech platform, schedule a demo today!

 Vijay Mandeep is a data-driven B2B Saas marketer with a vested interest in startups.
 He’s passionate about growth hacking, content marketing, and everything social media for B2B SaaS.
 He works as Senior Growth Marketer at Smartech.